 Climate Action – Take urgent action to combat climate change and its impacts

 Homes and buildings can emit dangerous greenhouse gases that affect our environment.
 However, the opportunity remains for all to take action and help reverse such harm.
 Decarbonization of the built environment will be key to meeting the reversal and drawdown of atmospheric carbon.
 Feeling ambitious?
-Check out how to turn your house into a zero energy home and/or store carbon in the building itself (such as sustainably sourced wood).
+Check out how to turn your house into a zero energy home and/or store carbon in the building itself (such as reduced carbon concrete or sustainably sourced wood).
 We can attain net zero carbon in our built environment.

 Life below water – Conserve and sustainably use the oceans, seas and marine resources

 Homes anywhere can minimize water waste and the waste in general that enters water streams and can wash up in our oceans.
 Products for reusing greywater are also a smart addition to any green home as they can lessen the strain on aging sewer systems, preventing sewage runoff during storms and saving potable water for critical needs.

 Life On Land – Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss